 NORHED institutional contact persons at UiO

-Marit Egner, Senior Adviser, Research Support Office
+Marit Egner, Senior Adviser, Office for Research and International Cooperation

 Tine Tång Engvik, Adviser, Educational Quality Office